robatkins/Threat-Weaver/README.md

 # Threat Weaver
-A comprehensive python toolkit for Malware Scanning, File Hashing, File Encryption, Packet Crafting, and Network Forensics.
+A comprehensive python toolkit for Malware Scanning, File Hashing, File Encryption and Decryption, Packet Crafting, and Network Forensics.